Chad Kelly: Toronto Argonauts

 On May 7, 2024, the CFL announced that Kelly was suspended for at least nine games after an investigation into allegations made against him and the Argonauts by a former strength and conditioning coach.
 On August 18, he was reinstated by the CFL on a "last-chance agreement" that requires him to follow a number of confidential conditions.
 Kelly played in nine games for the Argonauts, starting in eight, where he had 175 completions, 2,451 yards, 10 touchdowns, and eight interceptions.
 In his first playoff start since his disastrous playoff starting debut in 2023, Kelly completed 18 of 20 passes for 358 yards and four touchdowns, for an uncapped passer rating of 218.3, which was the second highest of any CFL game ever.
 In the East Final game against the Montreal Alouettes on November 9, Kelly was involved in a play in which Isaac Adeyemi-Berglund fell on his right leg, resulting in tibia and fibula fractures.
 He subsequently underwent surgery to repair the fractures and was given a recovery timetable of roughly six months.
 In his absence, Nick Arbuckle started the 111th Grey Cup where the Argonauts defeated the Blue Bombers and Kelly won his second championship.

+Kelly began the 2025 season on the one-game injured list as the team had wanted him to practice with the team as he recovered.
+However, despite being listed as "week-to-week", he was later placed on the six-game injured list on July 27, 2025, with Arbuckle continuing as the starting quarterback.
+After Arbuckle was injured in September, Kelly remained off the roster as the team's playoff hopes dwindled.
+He eventually sat out the entire season due to injury as the Argonauts missed the playoffs for the first time since 2019.